ROODAY/NECIR-Hackathon/README.md

-NECIR Hackathon Webapp
+Bay State Ballot Question Hackathon
 =====

-Webapp for the NECIR Hackathon on August 3rd.
+Webapp for the Bay State Ballot Question Hackathon on August 3rd.
 Allows users to view and categorize reports of political campaign contributions.

-Made with the Google Material Design Lite framework and Google Firebase.
+Made with Material Design Lite, Firebase, and lots of last minute late night coding sessions.